5tarlight/BOJ/README.md

 ## Project Structure
 - boj : My correct answers.
 Categorized by tier and competition. filename is the number of problem.
-- boj-cpp : C++ project for writing and testing.
+- boj-cpp : C++ project for code writing and testing.
-- boj-py : Python3 project for writing and testing.
+- boj-py : Python3 project for code writing and testing.
-- learn : My history of learning new algorithm.
-- ps-note : Special note for some utilities or amazing stuff.
-- cpp.sh : Util for copying `.cpp` file to `boj` directory and commiting git.